-The patient can also choose to include additional information in the SCR, such as details of long-term conditions, significant medical history, or specific communications needs.

-e-Referral Service - The NHS e-Referral Service (e-RS) combines electronic booking with a choice of place, date and time for first hospital or clinic appointments.
-Patients can choose their initial hospital or clinic appointment, book it in the GP surgery at the point of referral, or later at home on the phone or online.
+book it in the GP surgery at the point of referral, or later at home on the phone or online.
 Electronic Prescription Service - The Electronic Prescription Service (EPS) sends electronic prescriptions from GP surgeries to pharmacies.
 Eventually EPS will remove the need for most paper prescriptions.
 GP2GP - GP2GP allows patients' electronic health records to be transferred directly, securely, and quickly between their old and new practices, when they change GPs.
 This improves patient care by making full and detailed medical records available to practices, for a new patient's first and later consultations.
 Your electronic GP record is the source of information that is shared in all of the above instances.

-Data Retention Period:

-All records held in the Practice EMIS system are kept for the duration specified in the Records Management Codes of Practice for Health and Social Care

-NHS Digital - National Data Opt-Out

-The national data opt-out applies to the disclosure of confidential patient information for purposes beyond individual care (research and planning) across the health and adult social care system in England.
-In broad terms the national data opt-out applies unless there is a mandatory legal requirement or an overriding public interest for the data to be shared.
-The opt-out does not apply when the individual has consented to the sharing of their data or where the data is anonymised.
+Data Retention Period: All records held in the Practice EMIS system are kept for the duration specified in the Records Management Codes of Practice for Health and Social Care NHS Digital - National The national data opt-out applies to the disclosure of The processing of personal data is permitted under the following Data Opt-Out confidential patient information for purposes beyond UK GDPR condition: individual care (research and planning) across the health • GDPR Article 6(1) (e) - public interest or in the exercise of and adult social care system in England.
+In broad terms official authority. the national data opt-out applies unless there is a mandatory legal requirement or an overriding public The processing of special categories of personal data is interest for the data to be shared.
+The opt-out does not permitted under the following UK GDPR "condition" and DPA apply when the individual has consented to the sharing of "provision": their data or where the data is anonymised.